-Julia Hendrickson is printmaker working in the contemporary abstract expressionist tradition whose work is constructed through meditative practices.
+Julia Hendrickson is printmaker in the contemporary abstract expressionist tradition whose work is constructed through meditative practices.
 She lives a Covid conscious life in the Los Angeles Plain ecoregion.
-Her primary medium is watercolor (Winsor & Newton Payne's Gray) & salt (Morton's Coarse Kosher) on paper (Rives BFK).
+Her primary medium is watercolor & salt on paper.
 Julia participates in the tradition of opera Divina, daily work as prayer.
 She has an M.F.A. from Cranbrook Academy of Art in Print | Media & an MDiv from Fuller Theological Seminary.
 Hendrickson is a Fujimura Fellow & strives to be generative in acts of Culture Care.
 As a professor, she has the opportunity to lead reflection with university students about the role of art in the world.
-While waiting for paint to dry, she takes long walks, documents flowers, & reads a lot of books.
+A recent artist talk can be viewed here.
+While waiting for paint to dry, she takes long walks, documents flowers, & reads a lot of books. |

 FAQ